 Owner’s title insurance is a policy that protects homebuyers’ property rights.
 For the same reasons that the bank requires a lender’s insurance policy, a homebuyer obtains owner’s title insurance to protect their legal claims to the property.

 How it protects your clients

 Say, for example, your client recently purchased a new home from a builder, but the builder failed to pay the roofer.
 Wanting to be paid, the roofer filed a lien against the property.
 Without owner’s title insurance, your client would be responsible for paying this existing debt—meaning they’d be paying the roofer out of pocket instead of purchasing something nice for their new home, like new living room furniture.
 This is just one example of how owner’s title insurance protects homebuyers’ from various significant risks.
 With owner’s title insurance, your client would be protected from certain legal or financial responsibilities.

-The good news is that owner’s title insurance protects homebuyers financially, as long as they or their heirs* own the home.
-For a low, one-time fee, homebuyers can rest assured, knowing they are protected from inheriting existing debts or claims to their property.
+The good news is that owner’s title insurance protects homebuyers, as long as they or their heirs* own the home.
+For a low, one-time fee, homebuyers can know they are protected from inheriting existing debts or claims to their property.

 In Texas, title insurance is regulated by the Texas Department of Insurance.
 In addition, the Consumer Financial Protection Bureau (CFPB) regulates closing and settlement practices which can impact title insurance.
 Keep in mind that title insurance industry practices vary due to differences in state laws and local real estate customs.

 Free resources for Realtors®